armansa/robot/README.md

-Toy Robot Simulator
+Robot Simulator
 ===================

 Description
 -----------
-This solution is provided using ruby and rspec.
+This solution is provided in ruby for REA Robot code test.

 installation